 I sat on my couch with kids piled up on my lap as long as I could, soaking up every moment before I left for the hospital.
 Closing the front door and riding through town felt strange- I would not see these familiar places or even feel the rumble of a car for thirty-one days.
 Thankfully we live close to the hospital, so I can see my family often and will visit the NICU often after our daughter’s early delivery.
-For the back story, read Lessons from a Hospital Bed 1 first.
+For the back story, read the first post in this series.

 My days here are still and quiet.
 I am restricted to the antepartum unit.
 I read and draw and write and sit in the little courtyard- I’m thankful for that plot of green, my only taste of the outdoors for the whole of November, with its tendriled vines, fading flowers, little birds, and three-story white walls all around up up to the blue sky.
 Some evenings a nurse wheels me to a valley-facing window to watch the sunset.
 At night, I watch old videos of my three kids and smile and cry at the same time.
 I miss them.
 They miss me.
 But my mom brings them to visit most days.
 My daughter climbs under my quilt with me and kisses me all over my face and shoulders down to my fingertips.
 She is struggling the most with my absence.
 My son brings me rocks he has collected and crafts made of pipe cleaners.
 Friends visit too.